 - How to flesh out your characters with rich history and philosophy

 Now that you've been introduced to improv and have actually performed in front of a live audience, it's time for a new challenge!

 Our Level 2 course focuses on two very important aspects of long form improvisation: character & relationship

 Character is all about what we can bring to the scene.
-The most interesting characters might have accents, physicalities, turns of phrase, points of view, emotions, etc. We aim to play deep, rich characters that leverage common archetypes we all know from the world around us.
+The most interesting characters might have an affected voice, physicalities, turns of phrase, points of view, emotions, etc. We aim to play deep, rich characters within our scene work.

 Relationship is all about how your character gets on with that of your scene partner.
 What's the shared history between these two people?
 Their empathetic connection?
 The subtext that lies just beneath the surface of the words which are being said?

 In addition to the titular focus of the level are the following:

 Playing Truthful: Even when we are playing characters that are not ourselves, we need to commit to the truth of that character and the relationship they are in.
 This requires a willingness to be vulnerable and respond honestly and truthfully through character and relationship filters.